nath1295/LLMFlex/README.md

 ## Prerequisites

-Before you begin, your python version is >= 3.9.
-Creating a virtual python environment with conda is before installing the package.
+Before you begin, make sure your python version is >= 3.9.
+Creating a virtual python environment with conda is highly recommended before installing the package.

 ## Installing LLMPlus